 GIVE A D.I.P.
 A DAY!

-By using these definitions and guidelines, you can weed out inaccurate advice and avoid the pitfalls of praise and inadvertantly building ego-esteem.
+By using these definitions and guidelines, you can weed out inaccurate advice and avoid the pitfalls of praise and inadvertently building ego-esteem.
 Just remember to build self-esteem in others by giving them “a D.I.P. a day!”

 To learn more about building self-esteem in children, get the Lunch & Learn Audio “I’m Loveable and I Like Myself — Inside and Out!.
 You will get more details on using D.I.P. and discover other tools that will foster self-esteem and self-motivation in your child.